Q: How do I become a member?

 Q: Will Monarch interfere with extra curricular activities?

-A: If you are involved with activities that have conflicts with Friday evenings, Saturdays, and Sundays then it will be difficult (but not impossible) to join Monarch.
-Band activities with your college or high school programs will be excused.
-Be sure to communicate those conflicts as far in advance as possible.
+A: We will not practice during the school week except for Fridays and Saturdays.
+If you are involved with activities that have conflicts with Fridays, Saturdays, and Sundays then it will be difficult (but not impossible) to join Monarch.
+Contact us and we will try to work with you on scheduling.

 Q: Can my parents help out with the ensemble?

-A: ABSOLUTELY!
-We highly encourage all members to get their parents involved with the Monarch support group.
-Our volunteer group helps get us on and off the floor at all shows, helps sew uniforms, builds props, drives trucks, and gets the Monarch name even further into the world.
+A: We encourage all members to get their parents involved with the Monarch support group.
+This group helps get us on and off the floor at all shows, helps sew uniforms and build props and paint.
 Parent support is an integral part of any marching organization.
-If you wish to help with Monarch in any way please contact our ensemble director at firstname.lastname@example.org
+If you wish to help with Monarch in any way please contact:

 Q: How can I get a ride to practice?

-A: We have members coming from all over Texas, Louisiana, and Oklahoma every weekend.
+A: We have members coming from all over Texas.
 Getting a ride once you make the ensemble is usually not a problem.
-In the event that you make the ensemble and no one is coming from your area you are still responsible for getting to and from practice ON TIME.
+In the event that you make the ensemble and no one is coming from your area you are still responsible for getting to and from practice.

 Q: What is the ensemble size?